Brain Inflammation: An Overlooked Component of Mental Health

 Inflammation and Mental Health

-Treating the inflammatory component of mental health may provide significant benefits.
-Many natural agents that provide mental health benefits have anti-inflammatory effects as well.
+Treating the inflammatory component of mental health conditions may provide significant benefits.
+Many natural agents that provide mental health benefits have anti-inflammatory effects.
 Examples include curcumin, ashwagandha, acetyl-carnitine and St. John’s wort among others (Fusar-Poli 2019, Gannon 2019, Veronese 2018, Ng 2017)

 Inflammation is a common problem among most chronic health conditions.
 While I generally screen patients for inflammation when treating mental health, it’s fascinating to consider how much we could improve our approach to mental health in general by addressing the underlying inflammatory components.